EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 ### StartExportRoomInfo and FinishExportRoomInfo
 - `StartExportRoomInfo (Optional File Path)`
 - `FinishExportRoomInfo`
-- Dumps the elapsed time of each room to a file.
+- Dumps the elapsed time of each room to a file. which can be used to compare improvements.
 - Default filepath is `dump_room_info.txt`.

 ### RecordCount
 - e.g. `RecordCount: 1`
 - Every time you run tas after modifying the current input file, the record count auto increases by one.

+### FileTime
+- e.g. `FileTime: 0:51.170(3010)`
+- Auto update the file time when TAS has finished running, the file time is equal to the elapsed time during the TAS run.

 ### ChapterTime
 - e.g. `ChapterTime: 0:49.334(2902)`
 - After completing the whole level from the beginning, auto updating the chapter time.

-### FileTime
-- e.g. `FileTime: 0:51.170(3010)`
-- Auto update the file time when TAS has finished running, the file time is equal to the elapsed time during the TAS run.

 ### AnalogueMode
 - `AnalogueMode, (Mode), (Optional upper limit of single axis, default value is 1, range is 0.5 to 1, only works in precise mode)`